14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \APE \approx C + \frac{Ac^{(p)2}}{gp_0^{R_d/c^{(p)}}\left(c^{(p)} + R_d\right)}\int_{\newoverline{\theta_S}}^\infty\newoverline{p\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}} - \newoverline{p'\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}}d\theta. \end{align} \]

-The mass $M$ over the isentrope $\theta$ is conservative, so
+The mass $M$ above the isentrope $\theta$ is conservative, hence

 \[ \begin{align} \newoverline{p'\left(\theta\right)} = p'\left(\theta\right) = \newoverline{p\left(\theta\right)} \Rightarrow \newoverline{p'\left(\theta\right)^{1 + \frac{R_d}{c^{(p)}}}} = \newoverline{p\left(\theta\right)}^{1 + \frac{R_d}{c^{(p)}}}, \end{align} \]